backend-development/backend-development-textbook/source/asset_pipeline.md

 Now you can start `bundle exec guard` in a separate terminal window.

-To configure `rack-livereload` add the following to `config/environments/development.rb`:
+To configure `rack-livereload` add the following to `config/environments/development.rb` inside the `Rails.application.configure` block:
 ```
 config.middleware.insert_after Rack::Head, Rack::LiveReload
 ```